February 05, 2021

 The treatment of OH can be challenging as the ultimate goal is to improve blood pressure upon standing, but this must be accomplished without excessively increasing blood pressure when lying down (supine hypertension).
 Supine hypertension is of particular concern in individuals with NOH.

 Specific therapies depend upon the underlying cause.
 When OH is caused by a decrease in volume of circulating blood (hypovolemia) due to the use of certain medication(s), it is treated by adjusting the dosage or discontinuing the medication, under a doctor’s supervision.
+Hypovolemia also responds to an increase in salt intake.
 Low blood pressure resulting from extended bed rest can be corrected by allowing the affected individual to sit up each day at certain times with increasing frequency.

 Some relief particularly in mild cases may be achieved by taking some simple precautions such as avoiding hot baths that lower blood pressure, avoiding long walks in hot weather, and taking medications that help raise blood pressure, strengthen bladder tone, or prevent constipation.
 Taking one’s time when changing positions including rising from a chair or getting up from bed can help.
 Elevating the head of the bed may be of benefit in some cases.
 Limiting alcohol intake and avoiding large carbohydrate-laden meals can help in specific cases.
 Exercise programs geared toward improving conditioning and strengthening the legs can be of benefit.
 These programs may also teach specific physical maneuvers designed to avoid OH such as toe raises, thigh contractions, leg crossing, and bending over at the waist.